dianadesiree/system-automation-scripts/README.md

 - Enter a target folder path
 - Choose whether to group files by date
 - Confirm the action
-- Review the summary and generated metadata/statistics files
+- Review the summary
+- Inspect generated metadata and JSON statistics files

-### Example: Metadata Watermark
+### Metadata Watermark Example

 After organization, destination folders may include a metadata file named: